c-blake/lc/IDEAS.md

 selinux security context labels (ls -Z)
 (first do some cligen/selinux.nim:getfilecon,etc.  Then should be easy.)

-Add -j option to have %[fF] & %[rR] render extra esc seqs to make clicking chase a file:///full/path.

 Though current "just has it" kinding works to color by ACL/Linux capability, it'd be nicer to actually format out the text. { Capabilities are short-ish, but ACL spellings are typically not table-friendly.
 So maybe just caps. }